bartvantuijn/noton/docs/docker.md

   - ./noton-data/uploads:/srv/www/storage/app/public
 ```

-Additionally, make sure to use `./postgres-data` or `./mysql-data` for database data.
+Additionally, make sure to use `./postgres-data` or `./mysql-data` for database data, and `./ollama-data` for AI data.

 ## Updating